dauidus/add-post-type-instructions/readme.txt

 * initial development release

 == Upgrade Notice ==

+= 1.0.3 =
+Update to add support for categories and tags metaboxes.

 = 1.0.2 =
 This version adds better styles, features and defines a more appropriate plugin_slug.